Find Out What It Means Using Dormant Companies

-It will still remain registered as a limited company and no new businesses will be able to be formed using the same name.
+Dormant firms are businesses that are registered with Companies House and are not currently trading.
+It will still remain registered as a limited company and no new businesses can be formed using the same name.

 Lost the buzz for your business?